ucd25-cosmos-patternseekers/ucd25-cosmos-patternseekers.github.io/content/miniprojects/spotify/_index.md

 ## Exploratory Data Analysis

 Before running the model, we explored the dataset to gain deeper insights.
-We found that the average song popularity is 33, with a standard deviation of 22.
+We found that the average song popularity is 33.2, with a standard deviation (STD) of 22.3.
 This means that the popularity of songs in the file can widely differ from one another.
 Afterwards, we used various plots to explore the data further.

 Histogram of song popularity:
 <iframe src="/plotly/updated_histogram.html" width="100%" height="400px" style="border:none;" scrolling="no"></iframe>